 Arizona Native Scholars Grant

 *The FAFSA must be Official with a calculated Expected Family Contribution (EFC).
 FAFSA errors that cause the FAFSA status to be Rejected must be resolved before OSFA can consider a student for ANS eligibility.
-FAFSA rejected reasons and instructions to resolve the issues can be found on both the Student Aid Report (SAR) and on the student's UAccess Student Center To Do List.

 Please note: